 The mower deck can be adjusted for pitch and sideto-side leveling.
 Pitch is the relationship between the front of the deck and the rear of the deck in regards to height of cut.
-In most cases, a positive pitch (front is lower than the rear) of 1⁄4" is the optimum setting.
-These adjustments can easily be made by moving any or all of the four deck lift brackets up and down.
-It is best to use blocks to lower the deck onto to assist in the deck adjustments.
+In most cases, a positive pitch (front of the deck lower than the rear of the deck) of $\frac{1}{4}$ " is the optimum setting.
+These adjustments can easily be made by moving any or all of the four deck lift brackets up and down using a $\frac{1}{2}$ " ratchet & short extension.
+It is best to use blocks to lower the deck onto to assist in the deck adjustments. tires to the correct pressure.

-- 1. Park mower safely on a level surface and inflate tires to the correct pressure. - Set deck pin and lower deck to 3" height of cut.
-(If using blocks place under deck before lowering) - 3.
-Align blades front to rear, measure from blade tips to ground.
-The front blade tip should be 3" and rear should be between $3\frac{1}{3}$ " $3\frac{1}{4}$ ". - Using an 1/16 " wrench, loosen the deck lift bracket nuts.
-Using a 1/2" ratchet & extension, raise or lower the deck lift arm accordingly.

-5. Tighten to 45 ft. lbs.
+- 2. Set deck pin and lower deck to 3" height of cut.
+(If using blocks place under deck prior to lowering) - Align blades front to rear, measure front and rear blade tips to grounds.
+The front blade tip should be 3" and rear should be between 38 - 34". - 4.
+Using an n" wrench, loosen the deck lift bracket nuts.
+Using the 1⁄2 ratchet & extension, raise or lower the deck lift arm accordingly. - 5.
+Tighten to 45 ft. lbs.
 After all adjustments are made, verify measurements